RebeccaLeh/arcade-expressions/popup/date-since.md

 ## HTML Template

-Now add this expression into yoour custom attribute display with the name of your attribute expression.
+Now add this expression into your custom attribute display with the name of your attribute expression.
 I added the expression to the pop-up title instead so it is displayed more prominently in widgets such as near-me.

 ```html
 last update: {expression/expr["YOUR EXPRESSION NUMBER HERE"]}